 This was our first time staying at a place with shared bathrooms and kitchen area (aside from campgrounds), but we actually didn’t mind at all.
-The other guests were clean and considerate, and the owners went out of their way to keep the B&B looking great.
-Plus, they have some epic rainbows and sunsets there!
+The other guests were clean and considerate, and the owners went out of their way to keep the Maui B&B looking great.
+Plus, Peace of Maui has some epic rainbows and sunsets!

 On our first full day on Maui, we heeded the warnings of fellow travelers and woke up with the sun to get to mile marker 0 bright and early.
 But we skipped the suggestions to grab a big breakfast in town – we were on a mission to wind our way alongside waterfalls and around tight corners to see that magic bamboo forest at the end of Road to Hana.

 And along the way, we made some amazing quick stops as well.
 We saw our first really impressive waterfall after about 45 minutes of driving – and we lost count after that.
 Luckily, Buddy brought the drone to get some truly amazing photos of our scenery.

 Another quick, but worthwhile stop was the Wailua Overlook.
 This area was empty when we got there bright and early.
 So, we enjoyed the views alone for a few minutes before hopping back into the car to continue our drive on the Road to Hana.
-Don’t forget to look off both sides or you’ll miss the waterfall.
+Don’t forget to look off both sides or you’ll miss the waterfall off in the distance.

 The only downfall to going early is that none of the delicious food or smoothie stands are open yet!
 Even the famous ‘Halfway to Hana’ stand didn’t start serving until around 8:30 a.m.
 However, we were saved by another small, local stand with yummy banana bread a little after the half-way mark!
 There is a good reason this is the go-to treat while on your way to Hana.
 So yummy!

 While beautiful and amazing, I do have to share that this drive was also one of the most terrifying we’ve done (except that one in Iceland’s West Fjords).
 The narrow roads, hundreds of (often blind) curves, dozens of one-way bridges, bad tourist drivers and impatient locals, made for a very white-knuckled experience.